bluesky/databroker/doc/source/creating.rst

 -------------------

 The creation of a database in MongoDB is simple.
-Simply create a configuration as described in :ref:`configuration`.
+Simply create a configuration as described in :ref:`configuration_doc`.
 The only requirement is that the MongoDB instance is running on the machine specified.
 The database need not exist yet.
 The next step is to install a version sentinel.
 This is done as follows: